 Whom should I contact if I have other questions or would like more detailed information?

-You can also contact our Main Office at 310-267-5959, email our student services department at email@example.com or contact Suzette Flick, Phlebotomy Program Manager, by e-mail at firstname.lastname@example.org or by phone at 310-312-9313.
+Prospective students may contact our Main Office at 310-267-5959, or email our student services department at email@example.com. contact Claudia Del Toro, Phlebotomy Program Director, by e-mail at firstname.lastname@example.org.